bytePassion/OpenQuoridorFramework/README.md

 - Tournament: An application to let multiple bots  fight each other
 - QuoridorNetworkPlay: An application for two humans to play against over a LAN-connection
 - QuoridorWebPlay: A web-solution to play Quoridor

 ---

-The OpenQuoridorFramework is under [Apache-2.0-licence](http://www.apache.org/licenses/LICENSE-2.0).

-The SourceCode of the OpenQuoridorFramework can be found at [https://github.com/bytePassion/OpenQuoridorFramework.git](https://github.com/bytePassion/OpenQuoridorFramework.git)

----